freeCodeCamp/freeCodeCamp/guide/english/agile/scrum/index.md

 Scrum is one of the methodologies under the Agile umbrella.
 The name is derived from a method of resuming play in the sport of rugby, in which the entire team moves together to make ground.
 Similarly, a scrum in Agile involves all parts of the team working on the same set of goals.
 In the scrum method, a prioritized list of tasks is presented to the team, and over the course of a "sprint" (usually two weeks), those tasks are completed, in order, by the team.
 This insures that the highest-priority tasks or deliverables are completed before time or funds run out.

+Scrum wants you to "fail".
+Yes it sounded correct, infact it wants you to "fail fast".
+The trick is focusing on the second word "Fast".
+Failure is okay as long as you are learning from it, but if you have to wait too long, you are not going to learn nearly as much from it.
+Scrum takes the Agile manifesto and its key principles boils them down to a very simple framework that encourages small-scale focus and rapid learning cycles.

 ### Components of a Scrum

 Scrum is one of the methodologies under the Agile umbrella.
 It originates from 'scrummage' which is a term used in rugby to denote players huddling together to get possession of the ball.